gjbex/Containers-for-HPC/docs/README.md

 You will need to be comfortable using Linux and the HPC environment.
 If necessary, attend the appropriate training sessions on those subjects.

+To follow along hands-on, you need
+* laptop or desktop with internet access and set up so you can connect to an HPC system;
+* an account on an HPC system (e.g., VSC, CECI, ...);
+* compute credits if that is required to run jobs on the HPC system;

 ## Level